gladstone-institutes/bibliometrics/analysis/Truvada/Truvada-notes.md

 ####Truvada-FDA-NDA-Medical.txt
 Truvada (emtricitabine; tenofovir disoproxil fumarate) was approved on 2 Aug 2004.
 Unfortunately, there is no bibliography or literature review in the Medical Review of the Approval Package, so there will be no publications linked to the FDA node in this network.
+Note: had to add a publication from the clinical trial set to the input file to avoid runtime error handling 0 FDA-sourced publications.

 http://www.accessdata.fda.gov/drugsatfda_docs/nda/2004/021752s000_Truvada_Medr.pdf